patrickallanfaustino/patrickallanfaustino/README.md

 </div>

 ## About Me
-- 👨‍🎓 PhD student in PhD in Biotechnology at the Paulista State University, Brazil.
+- 👨‍🎓 PhD student in Biotechnology at the Paulista State University, Brazil.
 - 👨‍🎓 MSc student in Biomaterials and Bioprocess Engineering at the Paulista State University, Brazil.
 - 👨‍🎓 BSc student in Computer Engineering at the Virtual University of the State of São Paulo, Brazil.
 - 🔬 Working on Computational Chemistry, specifically Molecular Dynamics Simulations with Machine Learning.